 A few years ago, the New York Times had just this situation where they had 130 years of articles, approximately 11 million in total, which needed conversion into PDF documents.
 To solve the problem, they turned to Amazon EC2 to increase their processing power.
 As a result, the Times was able to temporarily utilize 100 servers to generate all of the required PDFs in under 24 hours.
 At the end of the project, the Times released those servers and was not charged any further.

 Of course, none of these scenarios are mutually exclusive.
 An API can be used to simplify interfaces, hide complexity, and still create a system for metered usage.

-While reasons 1-4 are more bussiness oriented for having a REST API and can be hard to quantify and therefore even harder to measure, reasons 5-7 are more technical and are relatively simple and straightforward.
+While reasons 1-4 are more business-oriented for having a REST API and can be hard to quantify and therefore even harder to measure, reasons 5-7 are more technical and are relatively simple and straightforward.
 Some companies already opened new vacancies for special API developer jobs in order to speed up the API building process.

 Most developers understand